 Weeds are very damaging to paddocks.
-Not only do they steal nutrients from your grass, they can be extremely toxic to horses and humans alike.
+Not only do they steal nutrients from your grass, but they can also be extremely toxic to horses and humans alike.
 You can use a selective weedkiller that focuses on killing common weeds without damaging the grass.

 Check out our guide on plants that are toxic to horses so you know what to look out for.

 - Fertilise your paddock grass